Nathanael-from-Security/ephemeral-hyperv/readme.md

 ### Add Whitelisted AI Provider IP

-When adding or changing whitelisted provider IPs, update all three places together so locked-mode networking remains consistent:
+When adding or changing whitelisted provider IPs, update these places together so locked-mode networking remains consistent:

-1. **New ephemeral VM script**: update the provider allowlist used when creating locked ephemeral VMs, for example `New-ClaudeEphemeral.ps1`.
+1. **Lock script allowlist**: update the `$Allowlist` array near the top of `C:\VMs\Set-ClaudeVMNetworkMode.ps1`.
+This is the only definition of the locked-mode allowlist. `New-ClaudeEphemeral.ps1` calls that script rather than keeping its own copy, so ephemeral VMs pick the change up automatically.
-2. **Maintenance/lock script**: update the same allowlist in the maintenance toggle script, for example `ClaudeSandbox.ps1`, so `locked` mode restores the correct ACLs.
+2. **Linux `/etc/hosts` file**: update pinned hostnames inside the base VM when locked mode blocks normal outbound DNS.
-3. **Linux `/etc/hosts` file**: update pinned hostnames inside the base VM when locked mode blocks normal outbound DNS.
+3. **Display Provider Warnings**: update `/etc/profile.d` for warnings that should appear for all interactive login shell users.

-4. **Display Provider Warnings**: update `/etc/profile.d` for warnings that should appear for all interactive login shell users.
+Be careful pinning single addresses for CDN-fronted services.
+Hosts behind Cloudflare, Fastly, or similar providers resolve to rotating anycast addresses, so a `/32` that works today can stop being the answer returned by DNS later.
+Prefer the provider's published range, or accept that such entries need periodic re-checking.

 For Codex/OpenAI API-only access, only pin and allow the required API/auth hostnames, for example: